ZECTBynmo/taguchi/README.md

 ### 1. Optimal Levels (`optimalLevels`)

-- The best level for each factor
+- The best level for each factor according to the experiments

 ### 2. Signal-to-Noise Ratios (`snRatios`)